subinc1633/feline-fever/README.md

 ## Background

 Feline Fever is a rhythm game that involves pressing the respective arrows on the screen.
 Our main character, **Felix the Cat**, wants to be the best dancer there ever was.
 To obtain points, the player must match the scrolling arrows with the stationary arrows at the center of the screen.
-The scores range from paw-full to purr-fect, and more points are awarded for purr-fect accuracy.
+The scores range from *paw-full* to *purr-fect*, and more points are awarded for *purr-fect* accuracy.
 Help Felix win his dance battle and beat the competition!

 ## Functionality

 In Feline Fever, users will be able to:

 - Start, pause, and exit a game
-- Press arrow keys or WASD to match the arrows on the screen
+- Press **arrow keys** or **WASD** to match the arrows on the screen
 - Select a background

 In addition, this project will include: